-F. Outcome of Probation and Parole
+E. Outcome of Probation and Parole

-The number of probation and parole cases terminated in 2009 is shown in Table 2 below.
+The number of juvenile probation and parole cases terminated in 2012 is shown in Table 2 below.
 The number of successfully completed cases (i.e. the probation or parole period passed without any adverse action being taken, or probation or parole was terminated early for good conduct) and the number of cases in which reoffending took place are included as well.
-The figures do not add up to 100% because some of the cases of reoffending, especially cases of minor offences, did not result in adverse actions being taken.
-The five year recidivism rate for offenders placed on probation or parole in 2004 (i.e. the rate of those who reoffended by the end of 2009) is shown in Table 3.
+The figures do not add up to 100 percent because some of the cases of reoffending, especially minor offences, did not result in adverse action being taken.